-To select head float, first lower cutting head to the ground, disengage PTO and stop tractor engine.
-To the back of the slew frame is situated the float on/off tap.
-Turn tap in line for 'on' float, remote electric switching is optional.
+To select arm float, first lower cutting head to the ground, disengage PTO and stop tractor engine.
 Main Lift control lever should be operated to take a proportion of the flail head weight off the rear roller.
 This is important, as too little weight on the rear roller will leave uncut areas of grass, too much weight on the roller will cause scalping in places and increase flail wear and damage.
 We strongly recommend the use of auto reset - break back.